 Unless otherwise noted, if there is a conflict between a specific provision under the Plan Document and an insurance policy/evidence of coverage, or this Guide, the Plan Document controls.
 If the Plan Document is silent, then the Guide controls, except where the Guide refers to an insurance policy/evidence of coverage.
 If both the Plan Document and Guide are silent, the terms of the applicable insurance policy/evidence of coverage controls, except where this Guide refers to an insurance policy/evidence of coverage.
 If both the Plan Document and this Guide are silent, the terms of the applicable insurance policy/evidence of coverage controls.
 However, with respect to fully insured benefits, the terms of the certificate of insurance or insurance policy/evidence of coverage control when describing specific benefits that are covered or insurance-related terms.
+If there is any discrepancy between the online version and this Guide, then the benefits outlined in this Guide, plus the official notices of changes to the Plan, will govern.
 See the chapter "Reference Information" to determine whether a particular benefit is self-funded by the Company or fully insured by the insurer.
-The Company, or its authorized delegate, reserves the right to modify, amend or terminate any of the Plans, any program described in this Guide, or any part thereof, at its sole discretion, except as otherwise specified in the Collective Bargaining Agreements.
+The Company, or its authorized delegate, reserves the right to modify, amend or terminate any of the Plans, any program described in this Guide, or any part thereof, at its sole discretion, except as otherwise specified in the collective bargaining agreements.
 You will be notified of any changes that affect your benefits, as required by federal law.
+In the event of a conflict between the Plan's provisions contained in this Guide and the provisions contained in any applicable collective bargaining agreement, the collective bargaining agreement shall govern in all cases with respect to employees covered by such agreement.